magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-30977-magento-patch-missing-products-from-categories-indexing-related.md

 1. Create at least 30000 products in two categories - at least 15000 products in each category.
 1. Go to **Catalog** > **Products** in the Commerce Admin.
 1. Select all products from the grid and perform a mass attribute update.
-For example, set **New** = *Yes* attribute.4.
-Run Magento cron job using the ` bin/magento cron:run`command twice.
+For example, set **New** = *Yes* attribute.
+1. Run Magento cron job using the `bin/magento cron:run` command twice.
 1. Refresh category pages on Storefront while Adobe Commerce performs 30000 products update.

 <span class="wysiwyg-underline">Expected result:</span>